Legends profile: K.C. Jones

 Even without Cousy and Sharman, the Celtics continued to roll during the mid-1960s.
 With K.C.
 Jones quarterbacking the offense, the team downed the San Francisco Warriors and Chamberlain in the 1964 NBA Finals.
 Jones averaged 8.2 points for the season and ranked third in the league in assists with 5.1 per game.

 When his playing days were over Jones swapped his player’s uniform for a coach’s sports coat.
-From 1967 to 1970 he served as head coach at Brandeis University near Boston.
+From 1967-70 he served as coach at Brandeis University near Boston.

 Although some observers suggested that he had been selected only because he was a sentimental favorite of Auerbach’s, Jones was a popular choice among players.
 With his warm smile and easygoing demeanor, Jones was the antithesis of the hard-driving, volatile Fitch.
 Calm and cool, he rarely yelled at players or tried to motivate his team through intimidation.
 He welcomed the ideas of intelligent veterans such as Larry Bird, Robert Parish and Kevin McHale.
 “He’s got our respect as a coach and as a person,” Bird told USA Today.